nisrulz/screenshott/README.md

   ```java
   ScreenShott.getInstance().saveScreenshotToPicturesFolder(context, bitmap, "my_screenshot_filename");
   ```
+  > Add permission `<uses-permission android:name="android.permission.WRITE_EXTERNAL_STORAGE"/>` to your AndroidManifest.xml
+  >
+  > Request the runtime permission for `android.permission.WRITE_EXTERNAL_STORAGE` to allow saving the file to external storage.

   .. or save the bitmap with your own implementation

-  > Please request the runtime permission for `android.permission.WRITE_EXTERNAL_STORAGE` to allow saving the file to external storage.
-The lib includes the permission, you just need to implement the runtime permission implementation code.

 ### Pull Requests